0xdaffifnty/GenSyn-Node_Guide/README.md

     Copy the full line — starts with ssh-rsa and ends with your email

-   Once copied, go back to Google Cloud → your VM → Edit → SSH keys → paste it as a new item and remove the old ones.
+    Google Cloud → your VM → Edit → SSH keys → paste it as a new item and remove the old ones.